. . . your guide to visiting the holy places

 Living in a predominantly Judaeo-Muslim world, the Christians of the Holy Land continually struggle for religious identity.
 Economic hardship, political uncertainty, and religious and ethnic discrimination are faced daily.

-Yet Western Christians largely ignore these members of the “Mother Church” of Christianity, even though their numbers are declining to an alarming level — less than 2% of the population in Israel and the Palestinian Territories.
+Yet Western Christians largely ignore these members of the “Mother Church” of Christianity, even though their numbers are declining to an alarming level — less than 2% of the population in Israel and Palestine.

-The struggle to lead a normal life has caused thousands of Christians to emigrate, especially from the Palestinian Territories.
+The struggle to lead a normal life has caused thousands of Christians to emigrate, especially from Palestine.

 More than half of all Christian Palestinians now live outside the Holy Land.
 The West Bank city of Bethlehem, once a Christian town, is now mostly Muslim.
 There are more Christians from Bethlehem living in Santiago, Chile, than in their home town where Christ was born.